 There is a new brewery in town, and it immediately became a new favorite.
-Located right in the heart of the city in the same building as Radisson Blu 1919 Hotel and another newcomer Brút Restaurant.
+Located right in the heart of the city in the same building as Radisson Blu 1919 Hotel and another newcomer, Brút Restaurant.
 Kaffi Ó – Le is the creation of Tom, the former manager of Reykjavík Roasters (see below).
-Together with Kaffibrugghúsið, a speciality roster located in Grandi Harbour Area, you’ll have a choice between various flavours in whatever form you prefer; slow pour over, espresso, cold brew.
+Together with Kaffibrugghúsið, a specialty roster located in Grandi Harbor Area, you’ll have a choice between various flavors in whatever form you prefer; slow pour over, espresso, cold brew.
 They have it all.
-If you’re hungry their almond croissants are the talk of the town, as are their sando sandwiches.
+If you’re hungry, their almond croissants are the talk of the town, as are their sando sandwiches.

 Location: Hafnarstræti 11, 101 Reykjavík

-Their boutique roastery and coffee shop can be found in a couple of different locations just off of one of Reykjavík’s main shopping street.
+Their boutique roastery and coffee shop can be found in a couple of different locations just off one of Reykjavík’s main shopping streets.
 I can guarantee you’ll get a fantastic cup of coffee crafted by their baristas, many of whom have won the Icelandic Barista Championship several times.

 This Bistro is a Norwegian style café hidden inside the uniquely designed Kjarvalsstaðir Art Museum.
-This isolated café is right at the edge of a tranquil, open park where the locals are found walking their dogs and playing frisbee golf.
-Once you are done with your coffee and / or lunch then be sure to take in impressive Art Museum, honouring Kjarval; one of Iceland’s most revered artists.
-Afterwards have a wander around the park and people watch.
+This isolated café is right at the edge of a tranquil, open park where the locals are found walking their dogs and playing Frisbee golf.
+Once you are done with your coffee and / or lunch, then be sure to take in the impressive Art Museum, honoring Kjarval; one of Iceland’s most revered artists.
+Afterward, you can wander around the park and people watch.

 Location: Tryggvagata 17 (Hafnarhúsið), Freyjugata (Ásmundarsafn), Flókagata 24 (Kjarvalsstaðir)